Place of Rebirth:India, Year:00, Day:1

 And so they stood, while the musicians unleashed their ever furious sonic assault.
 For the next 3 hours nothing much happened, besides the mahouts periodically exchanging the parasols for different coloured ones.
 The crowds packed in tighter, and seemed to become more excited and rowdier.

-We arrived back in Fort Cochin, hell-bent on finding a restaurant which served cold beer.
+Back in Fort Cochin, I became hell-bent on finding a restaurant which served cold beer.
 Not as easy as you might think.
 Due to the draconian drinking policies still in effect in Kerala and other states, unlicensed restaurants serve beer in tea pots, pouring the beer in tea cups to disguise the contents.
 Of course the police are aware of this, and will only clamp down on a restaurant owner if they need some extra cash.

-My first day came to an end as we drank our Kingfishers from the bottle, its label proudly proclaiming, “The King of Good Times”.
+My first day in India came to an end as I drank my Kingfisher from the bottle, its label proudly proclaiming, “The King of Good Times”.
 I couldn’t agree more.
 Gulping it down, straight from the source, life tasted very good.

 Canadians are waaaaay sexy.
 Everyone knows that.
 Enjoyed the travelogue!
 Reminds me of waiting out the start of the Holi fireworks in Udaipur, except then we had dancing drag queens to amuse us.
 Where to next?